See MapTrack in action

 Missed audits at the end of terms

-Summary: Maintenance of accurate inventories is impossible without automation.
+Summary: Maintenance of accurate inventories is impossible without automation, which ensures updates are made in real-time and with full accountability.

 4. Difficulty Finding Tools During Busy Periods